Our clinical experiences with DCA: intravenous and oral uses.

 DCA appears to be further enhanced by the use of hyperthermia or high temperatures in its abilities to target cancer.
 LEMMO Integrated Cancer Care provides cutting edge hyperthermia technology and the experience in integrating DCA (whether oral and/or intravenous) in this area of cancer care.

 DCA appears to have an affinity for targeting cancers in the brain & nervous system for some reason (whether it started or spread there) and it also appears to work quickly when the conditions are right which is why a whole-person approach to cancer is important.
 We have recently published an article discussing this issue as well which can be found at the Journal of Medical Cases .
 In patients with cancers which have tendencies for spreading to the brain and central nervous system (i.e. advanced lung, melanoma, kidney, breast cancers, etc.) DCA may also have a potential application for acting as a preventative or protective agent as well?
 To my knowledge only radiation is used in this capacity.
-Some of my colleagues are using DCA for other types of cancers and are reporting some interesting findings – again using a combination approach appears to ensure the greater success.
+Some of my colleagues are using DCA for other types of cancers and are reporting some interesting findings – again using a combination approach appears to ensure the greater success with this medicine.
+For example one of our patients with a history of ovarian cancer feels the incorporation of DCA along with her chemotherapy program has contributed to her better than average success.